DATA PROTECTION – Jersey overview

 Record retention and destruction policies tailored to the organisation’s particular requirements and obligations should be developed and regularly reviewed to ensure compliance.

 The DPL does not make it mandatory for a data controller to appoint a data protection officer, except in limited instances (where large scale processing operations are carried out as a core activity, for example).
-However, it is considered good practice to have someone responsible for oversight and the monitoring of compliance with the DPL and as a point of contact for regulatory queries or dealing with individuals wishing to exercise their rights under the DPL.
-Groups of undertakings are permitted to appoint a single data protection officer to oversee several legal entities.
+However, it is considered good practice to have someone responsible for oversight and monitoring of compliance with the DPL and as a point of contact for regulatory queries or dealing with individuals wishing to exercise their rights under the DPL.
+Groups of undertakings are permitted to appoint a single DPO to oversee several legal entities.

 Accessing Personal data